Friday, March 16, 2012

 And on a sad note, there was no national policy on healthcare or educational advancement.
 Those leading the different political parties hadn't the faintest idea why they are in politics or the race for power.

 For instance, what is the national policy on health care?
 None.
 That is what is still missing in our democratic process presently - motivations in power.
-They have no clue why they are in government, other than to feed fat on public funds that they never labor to generate.
+They have no clue why they are in government, other than to feed fat on public funds that they never labour to generate.

 Thanks to the abundant supply of free money from crude oil.
-There is no discernible ideological framework or political philosophy or leadership objectives to pursue to raise funds similar to what Papa Awo did concerning the funding of free education, or as President George Bush did on tax cuts for the rich.
+There is no discernible ideological framework or political philosophy, or leadership objectives to pursue to raise funds similar to what Papa Awo did concerning the funding of free education, or as President George Bush did on tax cuts for the rich.
 The motivations for power are the same throughout the country.
 It is either, it is my turn to serve or it is the turn of my tribe to present the next President or Governor.
 It is never what I have to offer or how my political party is better than the others.

 The need to have a consistent public policy set goals cannot be over-emphasized.
 It doesn't bode well for sustainable economic development and effectiveness in the public sector.
 Thus, making the game change politically inevitable and morally imperative at this point in our beloved country.